ptdecker/forceCRC32/README.md

 2^53 - 1.
 While this is in theory enough to store the 40-bit generating function Nayuki uses, JavaScript's bitwise operators only deal with the lowest 32 bits of JavaScript's 54-bit integers.
 Since 40-bit generating function exceeds this, we need an augmented approach.
 To get us around this issue, this JavaScript implementation utilizes Daniel Wirtz's 'long.js' long class for representing 64-bit two's-complement integer values.
-See https://github.com/dcodeIO/Long.js
+See [his GitHub repository] (https://github.com/dcodeIO/Long.js) for more information.

 ## Files